SrgjanX/SRX.HeadAdmin/README.md

 - Ban/Unban

 # Can I help to improve it and/or fix bugs?
+First of all, if you are willing to help but don't have a server, contact me I will give you a test server with RCON access.

 As this is very beginner friendly project, everyone can contribute to this project.
 All you need is a passion for the game Counter-Strike :)